mikenelson-io/MyPresentations/README.md

+<h2>Welcome!</h2>
 Presentation, articles, and videos that I have done over the years.<br>

-Feel free to look and learn from my content, but if you do use it, please give credit where is due.
+Feel free to look and (hopefully) learn from my content, but if you do use it, please give credit where it is due.
-All of this content is copyrighted by me, and where applicable, copyright the original authors.
+All of this content is copyrighted by me, and where applicable, copyright the original authors I may have "borrowed" from and credited.

 Many Thanks - Mike